smalldata/smalldata.github.io/content/articles/paw-patrol.md

-Title: Data Science and Paw Patrol
+Title: Data Science and PAW Patrol
-Date: 2018-04-21 12:00
+Date: 2001-04-21 12:00
 Status: published
 Category: fun
 Tags: family, data science, 8 minute read
 Slug: paw-patrol
 Authors: Philip Shemella
-Summary: A fun look at Paw Patrol's effect on pet naming
+Summary: A fun look at PAW Patrol's effect on pet naming

 ## Step 0.
 The disclaimers

 1. I don't call myself a _data scientist_, but I wanted to share my approach to _data science_.
 This approach has been worked well for me in my career.
 There are surely many good approaches, and I don't want to gatekeep any of those.

-2. Paw Patrol is a registered trademark of someone else.
-I don't own any rights to Paw Patrol, although if I did, I probably would be doing something better with my time.
+2. PAW Patrol is a registered trademark of someone else.
+I don't own any rights to PAW Patrol, although if I did, I probably would be doing something better with my time.

 ## Step 1.
 Start with the science